Tom Brennan (speedway rider)

-Thomas Brennan (born 2 July 2001) is a British speedway rider.
+Thomas Brennan (born 2 July 2001) is a British Motorcycle speedway rider.

 Career

 In 2016, Brennan made a number of guest appearances at reserve for Eastbourne Eagles after he turned 15 and was eligible to ride in the National League.
 He made his debut for Eastbourne on his 15th birthday against Birmingham Brummies, however he crashed in his first ride and suffered a broken collarbone.

 Brennan retained his spot for Eastbourne for the 2017 season.
 A good start to the season saw him move from reserve to number 1, before he moved to number 4 for the majority of the season.
 He scored his first paid maximum scoring 9+3 from 4 rides in the National League Knockout Cup Final against Mildenhall Fen Tigers.
 Brennan finished the season with an average of 7.21, making him the most improved rider in the National League in 2017, with an increase of 4.21 from his starting average of 3.00.
 He also helped Eastbourne win the Knockout Cup for the third successive season, beating Mildenhall in the final.

 For the 2018 season he started in the number 3 position and scored his first full maximum and moved back to number 1 by the end of June.
 On 5 July, Brennan competed in the European U19 semi-final in Pardubice, scoring 11 points from his five rides finishing 5th and qualifying for the final.
 In the final at Varkaus he finished 9th overall with a total of 7 points.
-Brennan also made a guest appearnace in the SGB Premiership.
+Brennan also made a guest appearance in the SGB Premiership.
 Brennan helped Eastbourne win the National League and cup double, winning the playoff and Knockout Cup, defeating Mildenhall in both.